Burgi0101/WebdriverIO-Test/README.md

 * npm selenium
 * npm selenium-start
 * take the wdio.conf.js file and put it to node-modules/.bin
-* open the command prompt and navigate to node-modules/.bin and runt he tests with writing: "wdio wdio.conf"
+* open the command prompt and navigate to node-modules/.bin
+* run the tests with: "wdio wdio.conf"